Bacterial Vaginosis in Women and Men: Cause, Symptoms, Testing and Treatment

 What are Bacterial Vaginosis (BV) Symptoms in Men and Women?

 Symptoms of BV can vary or may be absent in both men and women.
-In women, common symptoms include a fishy odour, thin grayish-white vaginal discharge, vaginal itching, and burning during urination.
+In women, common symptoms include a fishy odor, thin grayish-white vaginal discharge, vaginal itching, and burning during urination.
 Men may experience symptoms such as penile itching, burning during urination, or other urinary or penile discomfort.

 Symptoms in Men